Stability and coercivity for toric polarizations: Coercivity for the toric case

-We start from quickly reviewing the toric setting, as convenience for the readers.
-See \cite{Gui94}, \cite{Abr98}, \cite{Don02}, and \cite{SZ12} for the detail.
+In this section we explain how the the reduced J-functional and stability is translated into the toric terminology.
+We start from quickly reviewing the toric setting for the readers' convenience.
+See \cite{Gui94}, \cite{Abr98}, and \cite{Don02} for the detail.
 Let $M$ be a integral lattice of rank $n$.
 A toric polarized manifold is defined by a Delzant polytope $P$ in $M_{\R}:=M\otimes_{\Z} \R$.
-In our notation $P$ contains its boundary and we denote the interior by $P^\circ$.
-Let us denote the dual lattice by $N$.
-Then the complex torus $\T:= N \otimes \C^*$ naturally acts on $X$, having an open dense orbit.
-Notice that in the setting there exists a natural real form $\S:= N \otimes_{\Z} \S^1$.
+In our convention $P$ contains its boundary and we distinguish the interior as $P^\circ$.
+Notation for the dual lattice $N$ consists with the previous sections.
+The complex torus $T:= N \otimes \C^*$ naturally acts on $X$ with the open dense orbit.